whyafan/qr-code-generator/README.md

+# QR-Code Generator

+I created a QR Code generator using the following tools and APIs.
+One can access the website at https://afankhan.com/qr-code.

-# qr-code-generator
+#
-I made a QR Code Generator for all your needs.